mqtt-tools/mqttwarn/README.md

     return s
 ```

-Be advised that if you MQTT publish back to the same topic which triggerred the invocation
+Be advised that if you MQTT publish back to the same topic which triggered the invocation
 of your function, you'll create an endless loop.

 ### Incorporating topic names into transformation data